 Abalone is in the same shellfish family as New Zealand paua.
 However paua is a much stronger tasting shellfish, and would not work in this dish, though makes great fritters!
 This farmed abalone has a more subtle taste, yet still needs to be cooked carefully too avoid becoming tough.
-Tinned (canned) abalone is quite easy to find, though not cheap.
-These are cooked already, so just discard the liquid, finely slice, and heat up in the sauce.
+Tinned (canned) abalone is cooked already, so just discard the liquid, finely slice, and heat up in the sauce.

 The pumpernickel bread adds a nutty texture and taste, which works great with the creamy sauce.
-But again, it may be hard to find.
+But again, it may be hard to find in some places.
 Substitute for whole-grain bread.
 If you live in New Zealand, it doesn’t get better than Vogel’s bread.

 Scallops in cream sauce on toasted pumpernickel

 - 1 cup salmon head stock or other fish stock, or vegetable stock

 - 1/2 cup cooking cream

 - 1 can abalone 200g dry weight (alternatively add 8 more scallops)